jhburns/3GCI/Documentation/Hugo.md

 ## Advanced

-Hugo is downloaded using a custom npm package, and is run with `yarn run hugo`.
+Hugo is downloaded using a custom npm package, and is run with `yarn hugo`, although custom commands are preferred.
 This package will automatically install hugo on the first usage and reads in the version from *hugo-version.json*.

 # Snippets